-An Open-Label Non-Randomized, Multi-Center Phase-2 Study of Convection-Enhanced Delivery (CED) of MDNA55 in Adults With Glioblastoma at First Recurrence or Progression
+An Open-Label Non-Randomized, Multi-Center Phase-2 Study of Convection-Enhanced Delivery (CED) of MDNA55 in Adults With Recurrent or Progressive Glioblastoma

 Subjects that meet the study eligibility criteria will undergo surgery associated with study drug administration.
 MDNA55 will be administered locally by convection-enhanced delivery (CED).

 Post-treatment follow-up assessment of safety and efficacy will be performed monthly for the first 6 months and bimonthly thereafter for approximately 1 year after study drug administrations.
 Subjects will continued to be followed for survival and post-study treatment(s) of GB after study completion or withdrawal.

 GlioblastomaGrade IV AstrocytomaGlioblastoma MultiformeGrade IV GliomaHigh grade gliomamalignant gliomarecurrent glioblastomarecurrent GBMrecurrent GBglioblastoma (GB)glioblastoma multiforme (GBM)progressive glioblastomaBrain tumorBrain cancerimmunotherapytargetedIL4RGliomaAstrocytomaInterleukin-4MDNA55